TormodLandet/Ocellaris/documentation/index.rst

 .. |circleci_status| image:: https://circleci.com/bb/ocellarisproject/ocellaris.svg?style=svg
     :target: https://circleci.com/bb/ocellarisproject/ocellaris

-This documentation is written by Tormod Landet and the :doc:`Ocellaris contributers <contributors>` and is under the same :doc:`license <license>` as the rest of the Ocellaris source code repository contents.
+This documentation is written by Tormod Landet and the :doc:`Ocellaris contributors <contributors>` and is under the same :doc:`license <license>` as the rest of the Ocellaris source code repository contents.
 See :ref:`sec_citing` for how to reference Ocellaris in your research.